Copyright © 2019 West Melton Primary School, West Melton New Zealand| Website Created by Meltec

 Our Kapa Haka group first took part in the Canterbury Primary Schools’ Cultural Festival in 2012.
-The group was made up of Year 3 to Year 8 students and involved 123 students (half the school at the time!).
-It was such a big event for us and was exciting to see the stage fill with more and more students until there was no more room on the stage!
-Those children who weren’t in the Kapa Haka group went along to support their peers and ripped the roof off the venue with their thunderous support!
+The group was made up of Year 3 to 8 learners and involved 123 students (half the school at the time!).
+It was such a big event for us and was exciting to see the stage filled with more and more learners until there was no more room on the stage!
+Those students who weren’t in the Kapa Haka group went along to support their peers and ripped the roof off the venue with their thunderous support!

 As the school has grown, so has our Kapa Haka group which now has been separated into Senior Kapa Haka Group and Junior Kapa Haka students who are all learning with great enthusiasm.
 The junior group looks up to our senior group and eagerly awaits ‘Year 4’ when they can join their role models and mentors in public performances.

 The Friends of West Melton School have fundraised for materials to make and maintain our Kapa Haka costumes.
 We perform at the Cultural Festival on alternate years (to allow other schools to take part) and our senior students take part in the Wearable Arts section biennially.

 He moana pukepuke e ekengia e te waka

 We are on the waves of learning in our waka

 West Melton School Choir